christurgeon/Instagram-Bot/README.md

 ## Like Mode

 This mode works by searching all posts containing the hashtag stored in the variable **HASHTAG** and liking each post up to the number specified.
-Optionally, this mode can be used with a comment mode to drop in a random comment.
+Optionally, this mode can be used with a comment mode to drop in a random comment from a user-specified list.

 Only allowing likes:
 ```